 Even after these issues have been decided, there is still the question of how large a discount to apply for a lack of control.
 Discounts of 25% or so are common, but they vary from company to company and appraiser to appraiser.

 - If the ESOP doesn't have control, will it get it soon?
 A seller may want to get the control price, but not sell more than 50% all at once.
 Or imagine there are three owners, each owning a third of the company.
 The first owner sells in 1994 at a minority price; the second in 1997 at a control price.
 Because the ESOP only acquired control in the second transaction, only the second sale technically requires a control premium.
 These problems can be resolved.
-The proposed regulations state, if there is a written, binding agreement with the ESOP to acquire control within a reasonable period of time, then the ESOP can pay a control premium throughout.
+The proposed regulations state, if there is a written, binding agreement with the ESOP to acquire control within a reasonable period of time, and the company agrees to provide the financing if necessary, then the ESOP can pay a control premium throughout.
 "Reasonable" is a word that often pops up in law and regulation, but is rarely defined.
 It isn't in this case either.
 Most valuation experts say three to five years would be acceptable.

 Lack of Marketability and Repurchase Liability DiscountsIf you own stock in Microsoft, you can sell it whenever you like at a price you can look up, to lots of willing buyers.
 Not so, of course, in an ESOP in a private company.
 Marketability discounts also vary a great deal, from very little to 25% or more.
 At the same time, this lack of marketability requires companies to repurchase shares from employees.
 That liability reduces the future profitability of the company, meaning the company is worth less than it would be otherwise.